EJustice1/perplexity-clone/docs/ci-cd.md

 2. Review the deployment verification results
 3. Consult the troubleshooting section above
 4. Create an issue in the repository with relevant details

+## Current Deployment Status

+The pipeline is **actively running** and has successfully:
+- ✅ Built and deployed backend service
+- ✅ Built and deployed frontend service
+- ✅ Updated infrastructure via Terraform
+- ✅ Verified all services are operational
+- ✅ Confirmed CORS configuration is working
+- ✅ Validated API endpoints are functional

+**Last Deployment**: Automatically triggered on every push to main/develop branches **Next Deployment**: Will occur automatically on the next code push